What is public history?

 We offer two options for students interested in public history.

-A. Graduate certificate in public history.
-This 18-credit hour program that provides students with general training in the field.
+B. Graduate certificate in public history.
+This 18-credit hour program provides students with general training in the field.
 It can be pursued as a stand-alone credential or in combination with a Master of Arts in history or a related discipline.
 In the latter case, students who complete all requirements will graduate with a M.A. in their chosen discipline and a certificate in public history.
-To apply, click here.
+For more information, click here.